DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 #### 5.1.1 Epsilon (decay)
 So the expectation is to figure out a suitable degradation gradient that fits the project requirements.
-Therefore three values are tested, seen in image 5.
-It's seen that the  epsilon decay with 0.9975 takes the longes time to learn, that was also expected.
+Therefore three values are tested, seen in image five.
+It's seen that the  epsilon decay with 0.9975 takes the longes time to learn, that is expected.
-Between the epsilon values 0.97 and 0.98 is just a small difference, however the 0.98 values has the best performance.
+Between the epsilon values 0.97 and 0.98 is just a small difference, however the 0.98 value has the best performance.
 Therefore its chosen to continue with, for the next experiments.

 #### 5.1.2 Buffer size